Akshay8550/ActiveDirectoryLab/README.md

 <!-- ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo) -->

 <h2>Description</h2>
 In this project we're going to walk through how to create an Active Directory home lab Environment using Oracle Virtual Box.
+We will configure a Domain Controller & a Windows Client.
-Corfiguring and running this lab will definitely help develop understanding of how active directory and windows networking works, so I'd highly recommend running through it a couple times, ask questions where stuff is unclear, and eventually try to build it on your own without guid.
+Corfiguring and running this lab will definitely help develop understanding of how active directory and windows networking works, so I'd highly recommend running through it a couple times, and eventually try to build it on your own without guid.
 Please let me know if you have any questions!
 <br />

 <h2>Languages and Utilities</h2>